Silver Palm (train): Revived name

 The second Silver Palm was a long-distance passenger train between New York, New York, and Miami, Florida.
 This was a revival of the Palmetto, which Amtrak had discontinued on April 1, 1995.
 Service began on November 10, 1996.
 For a period in the mid-1990s, as in the 1996-1997 season, it was Amtrak's only train passing through Ocala area north-central Florida section in 1996.
 Amtrak restored the Palmetto name on May 1, 2002, after the train lost sleeping and dining car service.

 Proposed restoration

-Currently, only the Silver Star provides daily Amtrak service between Miami and Tampa.
+Currently, only the Silver Star (which has been temporarily replaced by the Floridian) provides daily Amtrak service between Miami and Tampa.
 A proposal called Amtrak Connects US outlines 15-year expansion plans for state-supported intercity rail corridors, with one of the routes being between Miami and Tampa.
 It would follow the same route as the Silver Palm, with stops at all the same stations as well as an additional stop at the Okeechobee station.